project-rig/spalloc_server/docs/source/internals.rst

 :py:mod:`spalloc_server.coordinates`
     Utility functions for working with the coordinate systems used to describe the locations of boards in large machines.
+:py:mod:`spalloc_server.area_to_rect`
+    Utility functions for working out sensible sizes of machine to allocate given a minimum number of boards and worst-case aspect ratio.
 :py:mod:`spalloc_server.configuration`
     Objects used to define a configuration of the server, constructed by the user's config file.